rstudio-conf-2022/art-from-code/README.md

-MakingDanielle Navarro is a generative artist, data scientist, professional educator, mathematical psychologist, academic professor in recovery, open source R developer, and coauthor of “ggplot2: Elegant Graphics for Data Analysis” (3rd edition).
-She is currently a developer advocate at Voltron Data working with the Apache Arrow ecosystem.
-You can find her art at https://art.djnavarro.net, and other professional details at https://djnavarro.net.
-Danielle lives in Sydney, Australia with her two children and her Netflix subscription. art from code: How the magic works, and the practical skills it teaches
+Making art from code: How the magic works, and the practical skills it teaches
 ================

 ### rstudio::conf 2022